HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Experimental Analysis

 \subsection{Testing Datasets}

-To evaluate our method, we utilize sequences from three real-world datasets, namely the Event Camera Dataset (ECD)~\cite{mueggler2017event}, the Multi Vehicle Stereo Event Camera (MVSEC) dataset~\cite{zhu2018multivehicle} and the High-Quality Frames (HQF) dataset~\cite{stoffregen2020reducing}.
+To comprehensively evaluate our method, we utilize sequences from five real-world datasets, each selected for their unique characteristics and relevance to different aspects of event-based video reconstruction.
+These datasets are the Event Camera Dataset (ECD)\cite{mueggler2017event}, the Multi Vehicle Stereo Event Camera (MVSEC) dataset\cite{zhu2018multivehicle}, the High-Quality Frames (HQF) dataset~\cite{stoffregen2020reducing}, the UZH-FPV Drone Racing (FPVDR) dataset~\cite{delmerico2019we}, and the Color Event Camera Dataset (CED)~\cite{Scheerlinck19cvprw}.